 Several positions on the Board of Directors changed.
 The results of the vote:

-If you are interested in running for a position next year, serving on a committee, or simply volunteering to help, please contact Laura Hopkins, COMT, and let her know.
+If you are interested in running for a position next year, serving on a committee, or simply volunteering to help, please contact Mona Carpenter, COMT, and let her know.
 You can find more information on each position here: